Gera1313/4-Code-Quiz/README.md

-# 04 Web APIs: Code Quiz
+# Web APIs: Code Quiz

 ## The Task

 At some point in my journey to become a full-stack web developer, I will likely be asked to complete a coding assessment&mdash;perhaps as part of an interview process.
 A typical coding assessment includes both multiple-choice questions and interactive coding challenges.
+I have created my own coding assessment based on this.

-This app will run in the browser and will feature dynamically updated HTML and CSS powered by JavaScript code that you write.
-It will have a clean, polished, and responsive user interface.
+This app will run in the browser and features dynamically updated HTML and CSS powered by JavaScript code that I have written.

 ## User Story